No. 1 Barty upset in Australian quarterfinals by Muchova

-MELBOURNE, Australia (AP) — Top-ranked Ash Barty built a big lead in her quarterfinal match at the Australian Open before her opponent took an injury timeout and left the court.
+MELBOURNE, Australia (AP) — Top-ranked Ash Barty built a big lead in her quarterfinal match at the Australian Open before her opponent took a medical timeout and left the court.

-More than an hour later, it was Barty heading abruptly out the exit.
+More than an hour later, it was Barty heading abruptly through the exit.
 She was upset Wednesday by Karolina Muchova, 1-6, 6-3, 6-2.

 Seeded No. 25, Muchova earned her first semifinal berth in a Grand Slam.
 Her comeback win ended Barty’s bid to become the first Australian woman to win the title in Melbourne since Chris O’Neil in 1978.